flutter/website/src/content/ui/navigation/deep-linking.md

 * [Learning Flutter's new navigation and routing system][] provides an introduction to the Router system.
 * [Deep dive into Flutter deep linking][io-dl] video from Google I/O 2023
-* [Flutter Deep Linking: The Ultimate Guide][] a step-by-step tutorial showing how to implement deep links in Flutter
+* [Flutter Deep Linking: The Ultimate Guide][], a step-by-step tutorial showing how to implement deep links in Flutter.

 [io-dl]: {{site.yt.watch}}?v=6RxuDcs6jVw&t=3s
 [Learning Flutter's new navigation and routing system]: {{site.flutter-medium}}/learning-flutters-new-navigation-and-routing-system-7c9068155ade